 What tests are there to investigate the health of my child?

 At Femme Amsterdam we offer prenatal screening tests.
 Thanks to these tests, it can be investigated whether your child has a chromosomal, genetic and / or physical abnormality.
-The NIPT and the Combination Test specifically look at Down, Pateau and Edwards syndrome.
+The NIPT specifically looks at Down, Pateau and Edwards syndrome.
 With all these syndromes, three chromosomes are present instead of two chromosomes.
 Additional findings such as other genetic abnormalities in the child, abnormalities in the placenta or abnormalities in the mother can also be found if you wish that this is also looked at.
-The structural 20-week ultrasound looks at structural (physical) abnormalities of the unborn child.
+The 13 and 20-week ultrasound looks at structural (physical) abnormalities of the unborn child.

 Prenatal screening is not mandatory, if you want information about this, we will provide you with information during a counseling interview during your first meeting and consider the pros and cons of testing with you.